-Graduate Clinical Preceptors
+DNP Clinical Preceptors

-Preceptors are used in the Graduate Nursing Programs.
+Preceptors are only used in the Doctor of Nursing Practice Program.
 The clinical preceptorship is a clinical experience that allows students the opportunity to apply knowledge gained in the didactic portion of the program to patient care management or educational setting.
 Practice in the clinical setting provides Pittsburg State Students with the opportunity to observe and actively participate in the delivery of health care and to incorporate advanced practice concepts.
 Preceptors actively practicing in clinical settings are qualified to facilitate the development of students in the advance practice role.
 The clinical preceptor submits a curriculum vita which includes biographical information, professional preparation, and licensure.
-The preceptor's qualifications are reviewed by the appropriate course coordinator and the Kansas State Board of Nursing requirements.
+The preceptor's qualifications are reviewed by the appropriate course coordinator and the Kansas State Board of Nursing.
 Qualifications of preceptors must include the following: